mayfrost/guides/NETWORKING.md

 `ssh USER@ADDRESS`
 * set ssh server configuration in /etc/ssh/sshd_config
 ```
-Port 22 # default port
+Port 22 # default port is 22, can be changed
-PermitRootLogin without-password # change "without-password" to "no"
+PermitRootLogin without-password # change "without-password" to "no" to forbid root login
 AllowUsers USER_NAME # by allowing a specific user it restricts the others
 ```
 * restart "ssh" service to activate changes